The following statements are true:

-I can imagine that, if becoming an epidemiologist involves studying examples of how the absence of such design features can mislead—even kill—people, then this batch of unblinded, un-pre-registered, and even un-randomized deworming studies out of economics might look passing strange.
+I can imagine that, if becoming an epidemiologist involves studying examples of how the absence of such design features can mislead or even kill people, then this batch of unblinded, un-pre-registered, and even un-randomized deworming studies out of economics might look passing strange.
 So might GiveWell’s reliance upon them.

 The scary but vague term of art, “high risk of bias,” captures such worries.
-The term arises from the Cochrane Handbook, which, as I’ve mentioned, is the authoritative guide for the process of systematically synthesizing available research on a health-related question.
+The term arises from the Cochrane Handbook.
 The Handbook, like meta-analysis in general, strives for an approach that is mechanical in its objectivity.
 Studies are to be sifted, sorted, and assessed on observable traits, such as whether they are blinded.
 In providing guidance to such work, the Handbook distinguishes credibility from quality.
 “Quality” could encompass such traits as whether proper ethical review was obtained.
 Since Cochrane focuses on credibility, the handbook authors excluded “quality” from their nomenclature for study design issues.
 They settled on “risk of bias” as a core term, it being the logical antithesis of credibility.

 Meanwhile, while some epidemiologists have devised scoring systems to measure risk of bias—plus 1 point for blinding, minus 2 for lack of pre-registration, etc.—the Cochrane Handbook says that such scoring is “is not supported by empirical evidence.”
 So, out of a sort of humility, the Handbook recommends something simpler: run down a checklist of design features, and for each one, just judge whether a study has it or not.
 If it does, label it as having “low risk of bias” in that domain.
 Otherwise, mark it “high risk of bias.”
 If you can’t tell, call it “unclear risk of bias.”

 Thus, when a study earns the “high risk of bias” label, that means that it lacks certain design features that all concerned agree are desirable.
 Full stop.